End the Gas Utility Blank Check

 The Ratepayer Protection Act

-The Maryland legislature is considering a proposal to update the STRIDE program.
-The Ratepayer Protection Act (SB548/HB731) is sponsored by State Sen. Sydnor and Del.
+In 2024 the Maryland legislature considered a proposal to update the STRIDE program.
+The Ratepayer Protection Act (SB548/HB731) was sponsored by State Sen. Sydnor and Del.
 Embry to modify the STRIDE program to prioritize highest risk pipes and to consider less costly alternatives to replacement.
-This bill codifies recommendations from the Maryland Climate Commission and the Building Energy Transition Implementation Task Force.
+The bill, which did not receive a vote in either chamber, would have codified recommendations from the Maryland Climate Commission and the Building Energy Transition Implementation Task Force.

 • Use modern leak detection technology when cost effective (that wasn’t available a decade ago);